SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 ##### Configuration file

-The agent expects *snmp-agent-gateway.properties* configuration file to be present in
+The agent expects the *snmp-agent-gateway.properties* configuration file to be present in

 	${user.home}/.snmp/snmp-agent-gateway.properties

 If you install the RPM the property file can be found under */etc/snmp-agent-gateway/snmp-agent-gateway.properties*.
-Move this file to *${user.home}/.snmp* folder and update the properties.
+Move this file to the *${user.home}/.snmp* folder and update the properties.

-For detailed information on the *snmp-agent-gateway.properties* file and how to start agent, refer [SNMP Agent Operation Manual](/guides/images/users-guide/snmp/file/snmp_agent_operations_manual.pdf).
+For detailed information on the *snmp-agent-gateway.properties* file and on how to start the agent, refer to the [SNMP agent operation manual](/guides/images/users-guide/snmp/file/snmp_agent_operations_manual.pdf).

-### Agent registration
+### Registering the agent

-Before any SNMP device can connect to Cumulocity, first the SNMP agent needs to be registered in Cumulocity platform.
+Before any SNMP device can connect to the Cumulocity IoT platform, first the SNMP agent needs to be registered in the platform.

-#### To register the agent from user interface
+#### To register the agent from the UI

-1. In the Device Management application, navigate to **Devices** > **Registration**.
+1. In the Device Management application, click **Registration** in the **Devices** menu in the navigator.
-1. Click on **Register device** button and then select **General device registration**.
+1. Click **Register device** and then select **General device registration**.
 2. In the resulting dialog box, enter the device ID.
-The device ID correspsonds to the *gateway.identifier* value mentioned in the *snmp-agent-gateway.properties* file.
+The device ID corresponds to the *gateway.identifier* value mentioned in the *snmp-agent-gateway.properties* file.
-3. Click **Next** to proceed with the device registration and click on **Complete** button.
-4. On complete, the **Device registration** page will list the newly added device with status as "WAITING FOR CONNECTION"
+3. Click **Next** to proceed with the device registration and then click **Complete**.The device will be shown in the **Device registration** page with the status WAITING FOR CONNECTION.
-5. If the agent process is started and if the device ID is correct you will see an **Accept** button.
+4. If the agent process is started and the device ID is correct you will see an **Accept** button.
 If the agent is not started, start the agent application.
-6. Click on **Accept** button to complete the registration process.
+Click **Accept** to complete the registration process.

-7. After successful registration, the agent device will be added to the device list in the **All devices** page, with device ID as name.
+After successful registration, the agent device will be added to the device list in the **All devices** page, with device ID as name.

 ![Device list](/guides/images/users-guide/snmp/snmp-devices-list.png)

 #### To register the agent via REST API

-**Step-1:** Create new device request
+**Step-1:** Create a new device request:

 	POST /devicecontrol/newDeviceRequests
 	Authorization: Basic ...